timescale/docs/getting-started/run-queries-from-console.md

 ---
-title: PopSQL
+title: Run your queries from Timescale Console
-excerpt: Use PopSQL to run SQL queries, create charts and dashboards, and collaborate with teammates.
+excerpt: Use PopSQL or SQL editor to run SQL queries, create charts and dashboards, and collaborate with teammates.
 keywords: [popsql, sql editor, chart, dashboard]
 ---

-# Run queries from Timescale Console
+# Run your queries from Timescale Console

 As Timescale Cloud is based on PostgreSQL, you can use lots of [different tools][integrations] to connect to your service and interact with your data.
 To securely manage your date from inside